donpt/Machine_learning_Projects/README.md

 # machine_learning_projects
-Machine learning projects and different models and pre-processing tools.
+Machine learning projects, different models and data pre-processing tools.

+ALL CODE IS IN PYTHON.